ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 Building MCP servers is one thing - integrating them into real applications is another.
 This module bridges the gap between development and deployment, showing you how to:

-- Connect servers to Claude Desktop and other MCP clients
+- Connect servers to Cursor IDE and other MCP clients
 - Use MCP Inspector for effective debugging
 - Implement real-world integration patterns
 - Design multi-server architectures